apache/cordova-docs/www/contribute/issues.md

 * **Blocker:**  Catastrophic bugs that prevent projects from building or cause basic projects to crash immediately.
 It is very unlikely that a bug is a Blocker

 If you aren't sure about the priority, leave the default (major) selected.
 Please be aware that as our contributors triage issues, they may change the priority based on our criteria.

+## Finding out versions

+You can quickly find out versions of platforms/plugins you're using by running:

+    cordova platform ls

+or

+    cordova plugin ls

+in your project respectively.
+You can find out the version of the Cordova CLI you're using by running:

+    cordova --version